seaseaseaseaseaseasea/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 ##### Check if Key is Assigned

 Because references can be changed, it is a good idea to make sure the concurrent storage key is assigned and not missing.
-This can be done by checking the property `isAssigned` and converting the `TOTAL_PLAYERS_KEY` to a string to check if is a missing reference.
+This can be done by checking the property `isAssigned` and converting the `TOTAL_PLAYERS_KEY` to a string to check if it is a missing reference.
 Even if the property is a missing reference, `isAssigned` will return true, so you need this extra check to ensure that you have both.

 ```lua
 if not TOTAL_PLAYERS_KEY.isAssigned or tostring(TOTAL_PLAYERS_KEY) == "Unknown NetReference" then